M.F.A. Thesis Guidelines

 The MFA degree qualifies our graduates to teach literature and writing at the undergraduate and graduate level; therefore, members of the Graduate Committee read these proposals looking for evidence that the candidate is, in fact, qualified to teach at a university.
 In our MFA program, writers are expected not only to know how to write creative prose and poetry but also to discuss their work and its influences, as well as its relationship to contemporary literature.
 Proposals should demonstrate expertise with the literary environment and clearly place the thesis within a context that will enable literature scholars to assess its value and potential as an artistic contribution.
 The thesis proposal is an important demonstration of your professionalism.
 Carelessness or flippancy will earn your proposal a rejection.

 The first step in writing a thesis proposal is to meet with your Thesis Director.
-Among other things, he or she will help you determine your project’s scope so it can be completed in one or two semesters.
+Among other things, he or she will help you determine your project’s scope so that it can be completed in one or two semesters.
 This is one of the main questions the Graduate Committee asks about every thesis proposal (MA or MFA).
 Your Thesis Director can also provide you with examples of past proposals.

 Download and fill out the department’s Thesis Proposal Form (PDF).
 You must include this form when you submit your proposal to the Graduate Committee.

 Your proposal should have three sections:

 Section One: Project Description

 A short description (two to four pages) of the manuscript you plan to complete.
 If your project is a novel, you might describe the cast of characters and succinctly summarize the plot.
 If you plan to use a particular narrative structure (for example a frame story), you may discuss it here.
 Explain also the major themes you plan to explore in your work.